 Polycarp is one of my favorite saints because he is such a good example of a complete life in Christ.
 I love the fact that he was a student of St. John the beloved apostle.
-This year I have a special reason to love him - Noah has chosen St. Polycarp for his confirmation patron.
+My third son Noah chose St. Polycarp for his confirmation and so now I have a special reason to love him.

 Polycarp in Greek comes from two words “poly” meaning many or much, and “carp” meaning fruit.
 Obviously his Christian parents named him Polycarp along with a prayer that he would bear much fruit for the Kingdom of God — which he did.

 It also inspires me that Polycarp was bishop for 70 years, which shows me that faith and bravery isn't something just for the young, but grows with middle age and into the golden years as well.
 Isn't it sad now days that so many senior citizens feel that they are "done" with responsibility and just want to live out their golden years looking out for themselves.
 I think that would be a very empty and meaningless life.
 St. Polycarp is an example of persevering to the end.

 Today we read about St. Polycarp's life and discussing his bravery.
 I don't see much honor in killing an old man, and it's ironic that instead of silencing him, his death brought even more to the new Christian faith.

 A very readable version of his martyrdom is here.

 At 86, Polycarp was led into the crowded Smyrna stadium to be burned alive.
 The flames did not harm him and he was finally killed by a dagger.
 The centurion ordered the saint’s body burned.
 The “Acts” of Polycarp’s martyrdom are the earliest preserved, fully reliable account of a Christian martyr’s death.
 He died in 156.